carpentries-incubator/Pipeline_Training_with_Nextflow/_episodes/05-Nextflow_Orchestration.md

 1. Parameters specified on the command line (`--something value`)
 2. Parameters provided using the `-params-file` option
 3. Config file specified using the `-c my_config` option
-4. The config file named `nextflow.`config` in the current directory
+4. The config file named `nextflow.config` in the current directory
 5. The config file named `nextflow.config` in the workflow project directory
 6. The config file `$HOME/.nextflow/config`
 7. Values defined within the pipeline script itself (e.g. `main.nf`)